Project 6: Atomic Lock-Free Queue

-• Prerequisites: Strong understanding of Rust ownership, basic threading (std::thread), understanding of memory layout and pointers
+Prerequisites Rust ownership, basic threading (std::thread), memory layout, pointers

 By the end of this project, you will be able to: